allanjuma/countNet/README.md

 	[1,0,0,0,0,0,0,0,0...,0] - for one object,
 	[0,1,0,0,0,0,0,0,0...,0] - for two objects etc,

-training is not ok for more than two samples from dataset
+training is ok from dataset but the model may be too small to learn anything useful. better model maybe?